 Bek divides AI companies into two categories: copilots and autopilots.

 Copilots sell tools to professionals.
 Harvey helps lawyers draft contracts faster.
 Rogo helps investment bankers run analyses.
-The professional stays in the loop.
-The tool makes them more productive.
+The professional stays in the loop, and the tool makes them more productive.

-The copilot sells the tool.
-The autopilot sells the outcome.
-Sequoia is telling founders to skip your firm and sell the work directly to your clients.
+Sequoia is telling founders to skip your firm and sell the work straight to your clients.
+It’s funding them to do it.

 The map of your market

-Accounting and audit: $50 to $80 billion in outsourced work in the US alone.
-340,000 accountants lost in five years.
-75% of CPAs approaching retirement.
-The structural shortage is accelerating AI acceptance, and companies like Rillet are building AI-native ERPs that close books without an accounting firm involved.
+Accounting and audit: $50 to $80 billion of outsourced work in the US alone.
+Rillet is building an AI-native ERP that closes the books without an accounting firm involved.

 Legal transactional work: $20 to $25 billion.
-Contract drafting, NDAs, regulatory filings.
-Verifiable, standardized output that makes buyers comfortable skipping the firm entirely.
-Crosby and Lawhive are already funded and operating.
+Contract drafting, NDAs, and regulatory filings all produce output a buyer can check, which is what makes skipping the firm feel safe.
+Crosby and Lawhive are funded and operating.

 Bek’s strategy for these startups is specific.
 Start where outsourcing already exists.
 If a company already sends work to an outside firm, three things are true: they’ve accepted external delivery, a budget line exists that can be substituted, and the buyer is already purchasing an outcome rather than a tool.